dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 You *must* place new localization files in `frontend/locales` and `frontend/locales/enums` whose file names match the default language you chose.
 For example, if you chose Dutch as your default language, add files named `nl.yml` to both locations.

 Note that the labels/keys must remain in English and should be the same set as found in any of the core localizations for the version of ArchivesSpace that you are currently running.

-The pligin checks for the existence of these files and *only* updates the default language if they are present.
+The plugin checks for the existence of these files and *only* updates the default language option(s) if they are present.

 ## Core Overrides